-Although selling naked options can be a viable strategy, it’s definitely not for beginners.
+Although selling naked options can be a viable options trading strategy, it’s definitely not for beginners.
 It can be very capital intensive because of the margin requirements to hold these positions.
 The risk of a short naked call is infinite.
 A short naked put’s risk is determined by how far the option's strike price is from zero.

 By definition, a call vertical spread is long one call option and short another call option at a different strike price in the same underlying asset, in the same expiration cycle.
 Similarly, a put vertical spread is long one put option and short another put option at a different strike price in the same underlying asset, in the same expiration cycle.
 Usually both legs of a vertical spread are established simultaneously, but you can create the same position by buying an option that’s further out of the money than the existing short option position.

 Here’s an example to illustrate.
 Let’s say a week ago you sold one naked 20 Apr 67-strike put ("20 Apr" represents that particular option's expiration, which in this case is on April 20th.
 The "67" represents the strike price of the option) in XYZ stock.
 Suppose you sold it for $1.25, and now it's trading at $1.10.
 The position is working in your favor, but you would like to reduce your risk and lower the margin requirement without closing the position.

 FIGURE 2: RISK PROFILE OF A SHORT PUT VERTICAL SPREAD.

 Note that buying a lower-strike put turns a naked put into a defined-risk spread.
 For illustrative purposes only.

 In this case, you could buy a 20 Apr 62-strike put for $0.25, which would create an XYZ 20 Apr 67/62 short put vertical spread, for a net credit of $1.00.
 The result is a risk-defined short put vertical with a risk of $400 per contract (plus transaction costs)